Jump to Section

 What is a landing page?
 Landing pages are single webpages that are singularly focused on one goal (known as the point of conversion).
 This goal could be any number of different actions: sign up for a free trial, download an eBook, register for a webinar, etc. Get the guide to landing pages

-What is a squeeze page?
+?
 Squeeze pagesare short-form, concise landing pages singularly focused on getting an email address (and perhaps a name or phone number).
 The squeeze page is designed to squeeeeeeeeeze an email address out of a website visitor.
 Squeeze pages, sometimes referred to as a lead capture page, are the most common types of landing pages.
 Learn the ins and outs of squeeze pages

 Opt-in pages are a kind of landing page or squeeze page with email sign-up as its primary objective.